 Celebrate all things Bellingham this holiday season with the new board game Bellinghamopoly, produced by the Bellingham Regional Chamber of Commerce.
-Games are available for sale¬†at Bellingham area Haggen locations, Woods Coffee shops, Village Books and Paper Dreams, the Whatcom Museum, Launching Success, Greenhouse, The Chrysalis Inn & Spa, Home2 Suites by Hilton and the Western Washington University student bookstore on campus.
+Games are available for sale at our Visitors Center located at 904 Potter Street, Bellingham area Haggen locations, Village Books and Paper Dreams, the Whatcom Museum, Launching Success, Greenhouse, The Chrysalis Inn & Spa, Home2 Suites by Hilton and the Western Washington University student bookstore on campus.

 Oyster Bar on Chuckanut Drive

 Here’s a gift that is perfect for your favorite foodies!
 The Oyster Bar on Chuckanut Drive rests on the cliffs overlooking Samish Bay with stunning views of the San Juan Islands.
 Their seasonal menu features a variety of local and fresh seafood and produce along with pairings from one of Washington’s largest and award-wining wine cellars.